sbiermanlytle/php-user-manager/README.md

 <h3>Installation</h3>

-1) Set up a new MYSQL database and run the code contained in 'db.sql'<br>
+1) Set up a new MySQL database and run the code contained in 'db.sql'<br>
 ~ NOTE: it would be wise to change the field labels, and especially the 'users' column name<br>

 2) Open 'inc/origin.inc' and set your database login credentials<br>